Jump to a Question:

 What are optometrists?

-Vision constantly changes throughout a person's lifetime and, as it does, vision care needs change as well.
+Vision constantly changes throughout a person's lifetime, and as it does, vision care needs change.
 Doctors of Optometry provide optometric examinations and treatment which may prevent a patient's vision problem from developing into a serious vision impairment.

 Those who choose optometry enjoy challenging and rewarding careers.
-An optometrist may help a child whose school work is hindered by visual problems, a worker whose vision problem causes safety hazards on the job, or an elderly patient who may have needlessly given up reading.
+An optometrist may help a child whose school work is hindered by visual problems, a working adult whose vision problem causes safety hazards on the job, or an elderly patient who may have needlessly given up reading.

-Doctors of Optometry are the major providers of primary eye care in America, with approximately 40,000 optometrists practicing in over 6,000 communities nationwide.
+Doctors of Optometry are the major providers of primary eye care in America, with over 45,000 optometrists practicing in over 6,000 communities nationwide.
 In many of these communities, optometrists are the only primary vision care providers.

 The type of practice setting which the optometrist may enter is also expanding.
 While private solo practice is still the predominant mode of practice, more optometrists are entering into partnerships or group practices with other optometrists or other health care providers.
 Health maintenance organizations, the military, Veterans' Administration Medical Centers and hospitals offer optometrists unique opportunities to be an integral part of the health care delivery team.

-The Doctor of Optometry enjoys the benefits of financial security, independence, and prominent status in the community.
-The 2013 American Optometric Association Economic Survey reported that the average net income for all optometrists to be $168, 193, while the owner optometrists in private practice reported an average net income of $204,773.
+The Doctor of Optometry enjoys the benefits of financial security, independence and prominent status in the community.
+Data from the American Optometric Association’s 2022 Survey of Optometric Practice shows the average net income for all optometrists to be $168, 193, while the owner optometrists in private practice reported an average net income of $204,773.

-How do I apply for admission and how difficult is it to get into SCO?
+How do I apply for admission, and how difficult is it to get into Southern College of Optometry?

-- Two letters of recommendation, including one from a pre-health advisor or science professor and one from a Doctor of Optometry who is not related to the candidate.
+Two letters of recommendation, one from a pre-health advisor or natural science professor, and one from a non-related Doctor of Optometry with whom the applicant has worked or shadowed.

 Additional items that must be sent directly to SCO for an applicant to be considered for an interview include:

-- Certification of state residency (if from a state participating in an SREB program).
-A list of residency certification officers will be provided upon receipt of admissions application.
+Certification of state residency (if from a state participating in an SREB program or other contract program).

-A candidate should contact the admissions office before submitting an application under any of these circumstances:
+A candidate should contact the admissions office before applying under any of these circumstances:

 The ratio of applications received to entering students for the last few years has been between 5:1 and 8:1.
-Although these are highly competitive numbers, students who have a strong desire to enter SCO and follow the recommended procedures for making your application more competitive have a significantly greater chance for admission.
+Although these are highly competitive numbers, students who have a strong desire to enter SCO and follow the recommended procedures for making their applications more competitive have a significantly greater chance of being admitted.